crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/input_data_model.md

 Our example above has three _section_requirements_ for train 111.
 We will study the meaning of the section requirements in detail below, but for the moment you may think of them as follows:

-* The first one specifies that basically the train must not start before 08:20:00
+* The first one specifies that basically the train starts in 'A0 and must not depart before 08:20:00
 * The second one says that for some intermediate stop in 'B' (this will match to a certain position in the _route_ of this train), a minimum stopping time of 3 minutes must be observed and the train must not leave 'B' before 08:30:00
 * Finally, the third one requires that the train arrive in 'C' no later than 08:50:00